 Additional Tips for Necktie Care

 So what do you do to form wrinkles in that location?
-When you take off the necktie, pull on the tail of the necktie until you have a loop that is smaller than your neck.
+When you take off the necktie, you want to pull on the tail of the necktie until you have a loop that is smaller than your neck.
 I usually keep my loop about the size of a tennis ball.
-Then hang it somewhere until further use.
+Then I just hang it somewhere until further use.
 That’s it!
 The section of the tie that is stuck in the knot is the part that becomes wrinkled.

 Now let’s say you forget to do this entire step.
 If those wrinkles happen to appear on a “visible to others” section of the necktie, you can always iron or steam that section until the wrinkles disappear.
 It might not disappear all the way, but it is still better than nothing.